Bloomin' Brands (BLMN)

 Bloomin' Brands Trailing 12-Month EPS (Non-GAAP)

-In Q3, Bloomin' Brands reported adjusted EPS of negative $0.03, down from $0.21 in the same quarter last year.
-Despite falling year on year, this print easily cleared analysts’ estimates.
-Over the next 12 months, Wall Street expects Bloomin' Brands’s full-year EPS of $1.10 to stay about the same.
+In Q4, Bloomin' Brands reported adjusted EPS of $0.25, up from $0.22 in the same quarter last year.
+This print beat analysts’ estimates by 2.4%.
+Over the next 12 months, Wall Street expects Bloomin' Brands’s full-year EPS of $1.13 to shrink by 21%.

 10. Cash Is King

-Bloomin' Brands has shown poor cash profitability over the last two years, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 1.5%, lousy for a restaurant business.
+Bloomin' Brands broke even from a free cash flow perspective over the last two years, giving the company limited opportunities to return capital to shareholders.

 Bloomin' Brands Trailing 12-Month Free Cash Flow Margin